xraySMULu/project-3/README.md

 [🔼 Back to top](#idtop)
 <hr>

-## Performance Optimization -
+## Exploration and Optimization
+In our optimization efforts, we explored using additional datasets to fine-tune the model, aiming to enhance its performance and accuracy.
+We also delved into sentiment analysis to better understand the nuances of user interactions.
+However, we faced limitations in implementing a robust evaluation procedure against pre-trained models, which hindered our ability to benchmark improvements effectively.
+Considering these challenges, we decided to leverage prompt engineering as a strategic approach to optimize the DALL-E model's response times, ensuring more efficient and timely outputs.

-### DALL-E 3 Image Model
+### DALL-E 3 Image Model Response Time
-**Information**
--

 **Baseline Performance:**
-- DAllE Prompt passed directly from GPT: Initially, the prompt was used as-is, directly from GPT without any modifications or cleanup.
+- DALLE Prompt passed directly from GPT: Initially, the prompt was used as-is, directly from GPT without any modifications or cleanup.
 The DALLE prompt contained various formatting issues such as newline (\n) and carriage return (\r) characters, as well as unnecessary prefixes.
 - Response Time Results
    - ![image](resources/content/perf_bl1.png)
    - ![image](resources/content/perf_bl2.png)